-So at the age of 40 my cardiologist saw something unusual on an echocardiogram that turned out to be an aortic aneurysm of 5.3cm.
-He told me at 5.5cm they would have recommended emergency surgery.
-So I was lucky I had time to pick and choose the right doctor to do my surgery.
+At the age of 40, my cardiologist saw something unusual on an echocardiogram that turned out to be an aortic aneurysm of 5.3 cm.
+He told me at 5.5 cm they would have recommended emergency surgery.
+I was lucky I had time to pick and choose the right doctor to do my surgery.

 When you have to have open heart surgery, they want to fix all issues at one time.
-So now I have about 6” of dacron blood vessel and a bovine or cow valve.
+Now I have about 6 inches of a dacron blood vessel and a bovine (cow) valve.

-Click on this link to view the operative report from my surgery: Gordon Conwell Heart Surgery Operative Report
+Click on this link if you’d like to view the operative report from my surgery: Gordon Conwell Heart Surgery Operative Report

-Shopping for my own life insurance has always been a hassle because of my surgery and my old bicuspid aortic valve which caused some aortic insufficiency.
+Shopping for my own life insurance has always been a hassle because of my surgery and my old bicuspid aortic valve that caused some aortic insufficiency.

 Every insurance company will charge me more because of my issues.
-I’ve shopped my medical records to lots of different insurance co’s which has enabled me to save thousands of dollars and learn a lot about insurance co’s and how they underwrite.
+I’ve shopped my medical records to lots of different insurance companies, which has enabled me to save thousands of dollars and learn a lot about insurance companies and how they underwrite.

 I also learned that underwriting exceptions can be made, but I have to ask for the exception.

-If you’ve had any type of heart valve replacement or repair or any other cardiac issues, you may very well be insurable at better rates than you’re expecting, but you’ll need someone who will work in your best interest and can shop your case to many different companies to get you the best offer.
+If you’ve had any type of heart valve replacement, repair, or any other cardiac issues, you may very well be insurable at better rates than you’re expecting.
+You’ll need someone who will work in your best interest and can shop your case to many different companies to get you the best offer.

-Even after you apply to any insurance co’s, the work for your agent is not necessarily complete if he/she really wants to do what’s best for you.
+Even after you apply to any insurance companies, the work for your agent is not necessarily complete if they really want to do what’s best for you.

 A perfect example is an aortic valve replacement case I just did for Chris from Indiana.
-After shopping his medical history to numerous co’s I had him apply to the 2 most probable best insurance co’s since there’s never any way to know exact rate until underwriting is complete.
+After shopping his medical history to numerous companies, I had him apply to the two best, most probable insurance companies.
+There’s never any way to know the exact rate until underwriting is complete.

-He was initially offered a $250,000- 20 year term rate of $61 per month with one company and $70 per month with the 2nd company.
-Chris was still a relatively young guy and these offers were pretty good, but it never hurts to ask for a better rate.
+He was initially offered a $250,000- 20 year term rate of $61 per month with one company and $70 per month with the second company.
+Chris was still a relatively young guy, and these offers were pretty good.
+Still, it never hurts to ask for a better rate.

-I told underwriter who made the $70 per month offer that I needed him to improve on the rate by 2 rate classifications or there was no way I could place the coverage with his company.
+I told the underwriter who made the $70 per month offer that I needed him to improve on the rate by two rate classifications, or there was no way I could place the coverage with his company.
 The underwriter honored my request and offered Chris a rate of $57 per month.

-Chris happened to be in very good health otherwise, besides for his aortic valve replacement, so this fact helped me in getting offer changed.
+Chris happened to be in very good health otherwise, so this fact helped me in getting the offer changed.

-If you had a valve replacement or repair or other heart surgery, make sure to find an agent who you believe will work in your best interest and will do his or her best to really get you the best offer possible.
+If you had a valve replacement, repair, or other heart surgery, make sure to find an agent who you believe will work in your best interest and will do their best to really get you the best offer possible.

-For any of my fellow valve replacement or valve repair friends out there, there’s a good blog with lots of info about heart valve surgery that you may want to check out.
-If you’re like me and will most likely have to have another surgery in the future, it’s nice to stay updated about what’s going on in that world.
+For any of my fellow valve replacement or valve repair friends out there, there’s a good blog with lots of information about heart valve surgery that you may want to check out.
+If you’re like me and will most likely need to have another surgery in the future, it’s nice to stay updated about what’s going on in that world.
 The blog is at heart-valve-surgery.com.

-If I/we can help you in any way or if you just want to verify that you have a good rate based on your cardiac and overall health history, feel free to call me at toll free # above or email me at firstname.lastname@example.org.
+If I/we can help you in any way, or if you just want to verify that you have a good rate based on your cardiac and overall health history, feel free to call me at the toll free number above or email me at firstname.lastname@example.org.